Its-Rohzz/project-2048-game-repo/README.md

 - Here if you want to change anything in your source-code then access your devloper server and clone that code in your any local-repo then change anything in index.html file as per your knowledge and commit them then push them on that git-hub repo  after that your jenkins-job automatically get triggerd and you can see your game with whatever you are change in source-code that changes can reflect in your game dashboard 🥇🥇🥇🥇

-### NOTE:- IF YOU'RE FACING ANY ISSUE THEM RESEARCH ON IT AND TRY TO SOLVE THAT ISSUE OR ERRORS...GOOD LUCK👍
+### NOTE:- IF YOU'RE FACING ANY ISSUE THEN RESEARCH ON IT AND TRY TO SOLVE THAT ISSUE OR ERRORS...GOOD LUCK👍

 ### 👻👻👻👻 DUDE FINALLY YOU DID THIS PROJECT🥇🥇🥇 AM HAPPY FOR YOU... 👻👻👻👻